-Phase Description Closure Phase Closed to the public RED Aquarium closed; remaining facilities open to the public at a limited capacity with physical distancing, engineering controls, administrative controls and PPE (cloth masks).
-Timed ticketing (with more than 95% of tickets purchased online and in advance).
-Very limited cash sales.
-Maintain limited capacity throughout daily operations by making up to 300 tickets available per hour at Zoo (estimated at less than 20% capacity based on AZA patrons per acre standards); up to 300 tickets available per hour at Botanic Gardens (estimated at less than 20% capacity based on AZA patrons per acre standards).
+Phase Description Closure Phase Closed to the public RED Aquarium closed; remaining facilities open to the public at a limited capacity with physical distancing, engineering controls, administrative controls and PPE (multi-layer cloth masks), when required by the public health order.
+Timed ticketing (tickets purchased online and in advance).
+No cash ticket sales.
+Maintain limited capacity throughout daily operations by making up to 400 tickets available per hour at Zoo (estimated at less than 25% capacity based on AZA patrons per acre standards); up to 400 tickets available per hour at Botanic Gardens (estimated at less than 25% capacity based on AZA patrons per acre standards).
 Open 7 hours/day.
-Staff shepherd visitors in an organized, one-way flow through the park and disrupt any potential mass gatherings.
-Increased signage throughout facility regarding distancing and mask wearing Penguin building and Bugarium open, limited to 25% capacity of buildings.
-Interactive and hands-on components closed or unavailable.
-Entries and exits monitored by Rangers and volunteers to ensure capacity limits.
-Tingley Beach, free and open - Rangers on site to reinforce social distancing, mask wearing, limited group size, and 6 ft or more distance between groups.
-Enhanced cleaning protocols.
-Sanitation stations and supplies readily available everywhere.
-Flexible refund policies at ticketed venues that permit visitors the flexibility to stay home when they are sick, need to care for sick

-Phase Description household members, or are at high risk for complications from COVID-19.
+Staff Rangers ensure guests adhere to mask and social distance rules, when required by the public health order and disrupt any potential mass gatherings.
+Increased signage throughout facility regarding distancing and mask wearing.
+Some sections with one-way flow to prevent crowding.
+Flexible refund policies at ticketed venues that permit visitors the flexibility to stay home when they are sick, need to care for sick household members, or are at high risk for complications from COVID-19.
 Food and beverage grab and go service available.
 Online/advance ordering encouraged and supported.

-No special events.
+Phase Description No special events.
 Adjustment of team staffing schedule to increase coverage on grounds to ensure visitor flow.
 YELLOW Operations and procedures from Red remain in place with changes to capacity.
 Timed ticketing with online/advance purchase required (with few exceptions and very limited onsite cash purchases).
-Maintain limited capacity throughout daily operations by making up to 400 tickets available per hour at Zoo (estimated 25% capacity based on AZA patrons per acre standards); up to 400 tickets available per hour at Botanic Gardens (estimated 25% capacity based on AZA patrons per acre standards).
+Maintain limited capacity throughout daily operations by making up to 500 tickets available per hour at Zoo (estimated 33% capacity based on AZA patrons per acre standards); up to 500 tickets available per hour at Botanic Gardens (estimated 33% capacity based on AZA patrons per acre standards).
 Indoor exhibits open, limited to 25% capacity of each exhibit.
 Interactive and hands-on components remain closed or unavailable.
 Entry and exits monitored by Rangers and volunteers to ensure capacity limits.
 Indoor restaurant seating and gift shops open at capacity allowed by Public Health Order.
 Online/advance ordering encouraged and supported.
 GREEN Operations and procedures from Red and Yellow remain in place with changes to capacity.
 Timed ticketing with online/advance purchase promoted and encouraged.
 Maintain limited capacity throughout daily operations by making up to 800 tickets available per hour at Zoo (estimated at less than 50% capacity based on AZA patrons per acre standards); up to 800 tickets available per hour at Botanic Gardens (estimated at less than 50% capacity based on AZA patrons per acre standards).
-Indoor exhibits open, limited to 50% capacity.
+Indoor exhibits open, limited to 25% capacity.
 Interactive and hands- on components remain closed or unavailable.
 Entry and exits monitored by Rangers and volunteers to ensure capacity limits.
 Indoor restaurant seating and gift shops open at capacity allowed by Public Health Order.
 Online/advance ordering encouraged and supported.
+TURQUOISE Operations and procedures from Red, Yellow and Green remain in place with changes to capacity.
+Timed ticketing with online/advance purchase promoted and encouraged.
+Maintain limited capacity throughout daily operations by making up to 1200 tickets available per hour at Zoo (estimated at less than 75% capacity based on AZA patrons per acre standards); up to 1200 tickets available per hour at Botanic Gardens (estimated at less than 75% capacity based on AZA patrons per acre standards).